 About China Ruifeng Renewable Energy Holdings

-China Ruifeng Renewable Energy Holdings Limited (China Ruifeng Renewable Energy) is engaged in the design, development and production of wind turbine blades.
+China Ruifeng Renewable Energy Holdings Limited (China Ruifeng Renewable Energy) deals with the design, development and production of wind turbine blades.
 The company through its subsidiary, Chengde Ruifeng Renewable Energy Windpower Co Ltd carries out the manufacturing and processing of wind turbine blades and related equipment.
 It also develops wind farms through its subsidiaries Hebei Hongsong Wind Power Co Ltd and Baotou City Yinfeng Huili New Energy Investment Ltd to generate renewable energy in Hebei province and inner Mongolia autonomous region.
 The company operates in China and Hong Kong.
 China Ruifeng Renewable Energy is headquartered in Wanchai, Hong Kong.